Discover Emotional Balance with Expressive Analysis in New York, NY

 Through nonverbal forms of expression, patients explore memories, feelings, dreams, and experiences in productive ways.
 Schedule your session with Robert Wolf today and find out how expressive analysis will engage your aesthetic sensibility to unlock new possibilities for positive healing and growth.

 For over the last 40 years, Robert Irwin Wolf, based in New York, NY, has been prolific in the fields of fine art photography, sculpture, art therapy, phototherapy, expressive analysis, and psychoanalysis.
-Initially trained in the fine arts of photography and sculpture, he later went on to pursue clinical training in art therapy and psychoanalysis.
+Initially trained in the fine arts of photography and sculpture at Pratt Institute, he later went on to pursue clinical training in art therapy and psychoanalysis at The National Psychological Association for Psychoanalysis and earned his Doctorate in Psychoanalytic Studies at the Parkmore Institute..
 He is a New York state-licensed psychoanalyst and creative art therapist, currently in private practice in New York City, in Manhattan.
 He has taught courses and has also published and presented internationally on the integration of creativity into psychoanalytic theory and practice.

 His focuses have been in the therapeutic uses of photography (or phototherapy), creative processing of dreams and countertransference, and the use of stone carving in clinical supervision to help process countertransference.